06000208/jules/README.md

 note that this uses [06000208/discord-framework](https://github.com/06000208/discord-framework) and [06000208/handler](https://github.com/06000208/discord-framework) as dependencies

-all npm dependencies are listed in package.json
+all dependencies are listed in package.json